jenar-k/Jenar-TestQ/README.md

 Video
 ----------------------
-You can view the test video via [the following link](https://drive.google.com/file/d/14dZ-d8CeeGHZcFQtZdJKPhpv-hYowkUs/view?usp=sharing)
+You can view how the test running via video by accessing [the following link](https://drive.google.com/file/d/14dZ-d8CeeGHZcFQtZdJKPhpv-hYowkUs/view?usp=sharing).

-Report
+Report Document
 ----------------------
 This is screenshot of report document for this technical test
 ![Report](https://github.com/jenar-k/Jenar-TestQ/assets/86145540/70147e99-ffd4-491f-b76d-56ec4c4fe476)